Intro: Configurations

 ry.ST.__members__.keys()

-For most of these, the size
+For the primitive shapes, the size

-fully specifies them (box: 3 widths, sphere: radius, capsule: [length radius], cylinder: [length radius], marker: [axes lengths]).
+specifies them (box: 3 widths, sphere: radius, capsule: [length radius], cylinder: [length radius], marker: [axes lengths]).
 The ssBox

 is a sphere-swept-Box with a 4D size: [3 widths, corner radius], which is used a lot.
 Also mesh shapes can be set manually from python (setMesh

-means sphere-swept convex mesh, which is specified by a mesh and 1D size (radius), and also a very useful shape type.
+means sphere-swept convex mesh, which is specified by a mesh and 1D

 Let’s also briefly list the possible joint types: